ggonnella/textformats/src/textformats/cli/tf_spec.1.md

 # DESCRIPTION

-TextFormats specification files are YAML files or pre-processed files created with this command.
+TextFormats specification files are YAML files or preprocessed files created with this command.

 ## Introspection